Dmytry/cursed_int/README.md

 I think the fatal one is the first one.
 There's no reason for a corner case at the end of the loop to impact the loop itself.
 ## But some platforms got saturating math.

-And without undefined behavior you could write something nice and portable like
+And without undefined behavior you can write something nice and portable like
 ```
 y=x+150;
-if(y<x)y=INT_MAX;
+if(y<x)y=UINT_MAX;
 ```
 and a good compiler could [convert that](https://stackoverflow.com/questions/121240/how-to-do-unsigned-saturating-addition-in-c) to a single saturating add opcode, on those platforms.

 Alas, not for signed numbers, because of undefined behavior.
+(As established earlier, pre-checks for overflow do not get optimized out.)

 I get it, the idea here is to start arguing that in principle there could exist a hypothetical computer that only has saturating operations or where saturating operations are faster.
 That seems rather silly; how would you go about implementing longer integers on that computer?
 Or C's unsigned numbers?
 A saturating adder is nothing more than a normal adder with an extra circuit for saturation, so you'd just implement a way to disable that circuit.
 ## How common are overflow related optimization opportunities in the real world?